 Another unintended benefit of a hybrid approach is diversity.
 Due to the differences in education and experience required, a multi-level team of complementary data scientists will bring different experiences and perspectives to the solutions they are building; it is something that has been lacking somewhat in the field of AI.

 As with most things, we must practice moderation as we address the growing demand for data science.
 The search for the data science unicorns could bankrupt a company, while overstaffing with lesser-trained substitutes could sink a product.
-Let’s make employing both the norm, to make AI more widely accessible.
+Let’s make employing both the data scientists, to make AI more widely accessible.